Leslie Groves: Early life

 In 1911, Chaplain Groves was ordered to return to the 14th Infantry, which was now stationed at Fort William Henry Harrison, Montana.
-At Fort Harrison, Groves met Grace (Boo) Wilson, the daughter of Colonel Richard Hulbert Wilson, a career Army officer who had served with Chaplain Groves during the 8th Infantry's posting to Cuba.
+At Fort Harrison, the younger Groves met Grace (Boo) Wilson, the daughter of Colonel Richard Hulbert Wilson, a career Army officer who had served with Chaplain Groves during the 8th Infantry's posting to Cuba.
 In 1913, the 14th Infantry moved once more, this time to Fort Lawton in Seattle, Washington.

 Groves entered Queen Anne High School in 1913, and graduated in 1914.
-While completing high school, Groves also enrolled in courses at the University of Washington, in anticipation of attempting to gain an appointment to the United States Military Academy.
-Groves earned a nomination from President Wilson, which allowed him to compete for a vacancy, but did not score high enough mark on the examination to be admitted.
+While completing high school, he enrolled in courses at the University of Washington, in anticipation of attempting to gain an appointment to the United States Military Academy.
+He earned a nomination from the President, Woodrow Wilson, which allowed him to compete for a vacancy, but did not score a high enough mark on the examination to be admitted.
 Charles W. Bell from California's 9th congressional district nominated Groves as an alternate, but the principal nominee accepted.
 Instead, Groves enrolled at the Massachusetts Institute of Technology (MIT) and planned to re-take the West Point entrance exam.
 In 1916, Groves tested again, attained a passing score, and was accepted.
 He later said "Entering West Point fulfilled my greatest ambition.
 I had been brought up in the Army, and in the main had lived on Army posts all my life."

-Groves' class entered West Point on 15 June 1916, but the United States declaration of war on Germany in April 1917 led to their program of instruction being shortened as the War Emergency Course (WEC), which graduated on 1 November 1918, a year and a half ahead of schedule.
+Groves's class entered West Point on 15 June 1916.
+His nickname at West Point was Greasy.
+The United States declaration of war on Germany in April 1917 led to their program of instruction being shortened as the War Emergency Course (WEC), which graduated on 1 November 1918, a year and a half ahead of schedule.
 Groves finished fourth in his class, which earned him a commission as a second lieutenant in the Corps of Engineers, the first choice of most high ranking cadets.

-At MIT he had played tennis informally but at West Point he could not skate for ice hockey, did not like basketball, and was not good enough for baseball or track.
+At MIT he had played tennis informally, but at West Point he could not skate for ice hockey, did not like basketball, and was not good enough for baseball or track.
 So football was his only sport.
-He said that "I was the number two centre but was on the bench most of the time as in those days you didn't have substitutes and normally the number one played the whole game.
+He said that "I was the number two center but was on the bench most of the time as in those days you didn't have substitutes and normally the number one played the whole game.
 I was not very heavy, and today would be considered too light to play at all".